lawwu/kdd2023_notes/day3/ed_chi_keynote.md

 ### Reasoning Summary

-TODO: See slide
+- Chain-of-thought prompting: ‹question, explanation, answer›
+- Self-consistency: solve multiple times and choose most common answer
+- Least-to-most prompting: decompose and solve subproblems
+- Instruction finetuning: teach LLMs to follow instructions

 # Future Challenges for LLMs

 Interesting he made a comment, thanking OpenAI for releasing ChatGPT because that was the impetus for Google's LaMDA team being able to release Bard into the marketplace.
-As an outisder, it's fascinating thinking about what those internal discussions must've been like.
+As an outsider, it's fascinating thinking about what those internal discussions must've been like.

 ## Responsibility and Safety

 - Constitutional AI - instruction tuning is one way to help keep LLMs safe

 ## Factuality, Grounding, and Attribution
-- Grounding and Attribution of Answers
-- RARR: Retrofit Attribution using Research and Revision
+- Retrofit Attribution using Research and Revision (RARR): Aligning generated answers with passages in source documents.
+- Given a generated passage x, uses a three-stage approach to annotate x with retrieved evidences e

 ## Human <-> AI Content Loop and Ecosystem
 - Many reasons for identifying machine-generated content - e.g. avoid loops of using LLM-generated examples for future LLMs